 We’re fussy about yarns that are worn next to the skin.
 Apparently, so is Norah Gaughan, who picked Julie Asselin’s suave, sophisticated Hektos as the yarn of choice for Elaine’s Capelet and for her own Field Guide No. 9 pullover here.
-Hektos is perfect for the Calligraphy Cardigan and for the Liberty Pullover too.
+Hektos is perfect for the Calligraphy Cardigan, Liberty Pullover, and Ironworks Beret too.

 Please note: pattern not included.
 The Elaine’s Capelet pattern appears in MDK Field Guide No. 9: Revolution, available in both digital and print editions.
 Be sure to add a copy of Field Guide No. 9 to your cart at checkout!

 Specs & Details